juansvisbal/example-design-system-docs/README.md

 We rely heavily on SCSS for mixins, variables, nesting (when required) and use PostCSS for autoprefixing.
 The latter is important because one less thing to worry about.

+All our css will imported in the `main.scss` file.

 ## Design

 ### Arquitecture